mainalito/NoteApp/README.md

-# Springboot NoteApp that follows  the CRUD functionalites
+# Springboot NoteApp
+## It follows  the CRUD functionalites
-# FrontEnd is bootstrap css and Thymleaf
+## FrontEnd is bootstrap css and Thymleaf